CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

   - For the time being, a single reusable instance will be used.
 Pipelining multiple EC2 instances to generate data more efficiently is something to explore at a later point, as well as running the generation and load testing of large data manually every PI.

 Required BFD Application Changes:

-When CCW data is ingested by the BFD pipeline, the application has filter logic for beneficiary UPDATEs with reference years prior to the current year by default.
+- When CCW data is ingested by the BFD pipeline, the application has filter logic for beneficiary UPDATEs with reference years prior to the current year by default.
 However, Synthea data must be able to UPDATE prior years.
 Additionally, future claims that are staged in S3 will need to be automatically ingested by the pipeline.
 For both Synthea and CCW data to be ingested by the pipeline application, the back-dated beneficiary filtering will have to be turned off for Synthea data, and a timestamp for future claims needs to be recognized.

 ### Proposed Solution: Detailed Design
 [Proposed Solution: Detailed Design]: #proposed-solution-detailed-design

 Automated Generation & Load Plan:

-* On a quarterly basis a cron job within Jenkins will be set up to start up and SSH into a provisioned AWS EC2 instance that will be turned off when not used, to run an Ansible script that takes a batch size and randomly generated year between 1 and 5 and will execute other scripts that:
+On a quarterly basis a cron job within Jenkins will be set up to start up and SSH into a provisioned AWS EC2 instance that will be turned off when not used, to run an Ansible script that takes a batch size and randomly generated year between 1 and 5 and will execute other scripts that:
   - Run currently manual steps in the `Synthea Test Plan` such as accessing and comparing the latest Synthea end-properties file, running queries in PROD SBX to determine database ranges for beneficiary and claim properities, and ensuring the next batch of data will not overlap with existing data ranges.
   - Generate batches of both synthetic current and future data
-  - Load into AWS S3, and when applicable, trigger the BFD pipeline to transform and load synthetic data into database for TEST, PROD SBX, and PROD.
+  - Load into AWS S3 for ingestion in TEST, PROD SBX, and PROD environments.

-* On a weekly basis, future claims will be loaded into the database depending on their timestamp.

-* Failsafe options:
-If data fails to be loaded there are several options to easily revert:
-    - Revert to an earlier backup of the EC2 instance.
-    - Create a unique marker for each Synthea dataset to easily query and delete the data.

-* Removing old staged data in S3:
-After a designated period of time, non-future claim Synthea RIF and manifest files that have already been loaded into TEST, PROD SBX, and PROD databases will be deleted with a cleanup script as a step in the automation execution chain.

-* Communications to partners Weekly vs Quarterly:
-Quarterly release will likely include changes to schema, fields, field values - and weekly releases will be announced in advance via a standard cadence message, e.g. "Weekly synthetic releases will occur on ___day each week before/after ___ o'clock (timezone)." and will only be updated when a specific weekly release is moved or cancelled.
+For future claims and new Synthea data to be ingested, the manifest.xml file will need additional fields for both a timestamp and whether there Synthea data.
+The pipeline will then check for these two fields.
+For future claims, the data that has been staged in S3 will be ingested once it is the date in the timestamp in the manifest.
+With these changes in place, on a weekly basis, future claims will be loaded into the database.

 Large Synthetic Data Generation:
   - Every PI, a m5a.24xlarge, or more powerful instance will be spun up to generate 10 - 60 million beneficiaries.
   - In order to distiguish load test data when stored in TEST or PROD SBX, the beneficiary ID range will start 1 million less than the smallest released Synthea beneficary ID
-  - After the load tests are complete, and data is reported, several delete SQL queries will be executed after load tests are completed, which will allow for beneficiary and claim data to be re-generated with future versions of Synthea.

-Required BFD Application Changes:
-For future claims and new Synthea data to be ingested, the manifest.xml file will need additional fields for both a timestamp and whether there Synthea data.
-The pipeline will then check for these two fields.
-For future claims, the data that has been staged in S3 will be ingested once it is the date in the timestamp in the manifest.
+  - After the load tests are complete, and data is reported, for beneficiary and claim data to be re-generated with future versions of Synthea, there needs to be a tool for deleting this data that generates and executes DELETE and SELECT statements in the database environments.
+This tool will take the upper and lower bounds of the benficiary, claim, claim group, and PDE ID ranges found in the RIF files that were loaded as an input.
+To ensure the data is properly deleted, SELECT statements with the ranges used to delete the data will be run, and the final output of the tool will be the counts of beneficiary and various claim tables.
+The counts in the output should be zero to indicate the data cannot be found.

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions

+- Which of these is a more viable failsafe/revert option if data fails to be loaded:
+    - Revert to an earlier backup of the EC2 instance.
+    - Create a unique marker for each Synthea dataset to easily query and delete the data.
+    - DELETE query tool.

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks

-The need for regular TEST, PROD SBX, and PROD backups will be imperative in case issues arise with loading and removing data to prevent overlap.
+- The need for regular TEST, PROD SBX, and PROD backups will be imperative in case issues arise with loading and removing data to prevent overlap.

-Longer load times will put emphasis on testing and efficiency to not create bottlenecks or delays on weekly data releases.

 ### Proposed Solution: Notable Alternatives
 [Proposed Solution: Notable Alternatives]: #proposed-solution-notable-alternatives